josesagaz/crp-bolivia/content/es/home/biblioteca.md

 +++
 # A Projects section created with the Portfolio widget.
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true       # This file represents a page section. active = true         # Activate this widget? true/false weight = 65           # Order that this section will appear.

 title = "Biblioteca"
-subtitle = "Libros escogidos"
+subtitle = "Libros para la capacitación"

 [content]
   # Page type to display.
 E.g. project.